10.6 Recognition and validation of skills acquired through youth work

 - Self-evaluation of competencies gained in life-long learning.

-Another national ESF Project K2 (2012 – 2015) as a follow up contains a key activity based on recognising the results of non-formal education within which the “Personal Competency Portfolio” was further elaborated, and its scope was enlarged by planning the personal development of youth workers.
+Another national ESF Project K2 (2012 – 2015) as a follow up contains a key activity based on recognising the results of non-formal education within which the “Personal Competence Portfolio” was further elaborated, and its scope was enlarged by planning the personal development of youth workers.
 Four roundtables were organised for employers, public authorities, professional educators and youth workers.

 Youthpass certificates are widely promoted by the National Agency of the Erasmus+ Programme, especially in the activities of youth field such as Youth Exchanges, European Voluntary Service, Mobility of Youth Workers, Transnational Cooperation Activities (TCA) and Structured Dialogue meetings.
 Participants of approved projects are informed about having the right to receive recognition for their participation and learning in the projects in a form of the Youthpass certificate.
 The National Agency promotes Youthpass in their information campaigns also for potential beneficiaries.